A man and pregnant woman walking through the park holding hands with their small child

 Additional information

-This is a unique public/private partnership that puts in place efforts to improve the economic self-sufficiency for families in Hamilton County.
-Project Lift strives to enable children living in poverty and their parents to access solutions that enable them to escape from poverty.
+This unique public/private partnership puts in place efforts to improve the economic self-sufficiency of families in our region.
+Project LIFT strives to enable children experiencing poverty and their caregivers to access solutions that enable them to pursue a financially empowered future.

 Guiding principles

-• Majority of funds will go directly to individuals through trusted partners and won’t reduce existing United Way provider funding to agencies
+• Most funds go directly to individuals through trusted partners and don't reduce existing United Way provider funding to agencies.

 Federal poverty guidelines